groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/net/mpp-to-dot.md

         - icon: "far fa-file-MPP"
           title: " About MPP File Format"
           content: |
             A file with MPP extension is Microsoft Project data file that stores information related to project management in an integrated manner.
 It is proprietary file format developed by Microsoft as file format for Microsoft Project (MSP) which is a project management application software.
 Besides MPP, MSP supports other file formats as well like project XML schema.
 Several APIs and applications provide the facility to convert MPP file format to others.
-Microsoft now has online Project Server where project management files can be uploaded for collaboration by multiple users.

           link: "https://docs.fileformat.com/project-management/mpp/"

     format:
         # format loop
-        - icon: "far fa-file-DOT"
+        - icon: "far fa-file-word"
           title: " About DOT File Format"
           content: |
             Files with .DOT extension are template files created by Microsoft Word to have pre-formatted settings for generation of further DOC or DOCX files.
 A template file is created in order to have specific user settings that should be applied to subsequent files created from these.
 These settings include page margins, borders, headers, footers, and other page settings.
 Such templates are used in official documents such as company letterheads and standardized forms.
-The DOT file format is specific to Microsoft Word 2003 and earlier, but is supported by higher versions as well.
-Microsoft Word by default opens every new document based on normal.dot file.
-If modified, all the new files created will result in same settings as from the template file.
-In Microsoft Word 2007, the DOT file format has been replaced with Office OpenXML based DOTX file format.

           link: "https://docs.fileformat.com/word-processing/dot/"